erupare/test-http-policies-and-parameters/README.md

-# Policy Set for Testing the Sentinel HTTP Import and Parameters
+# Testing the Sentinel HTTP Import and Parameters
 This repository contains a policy set that can be used to test the Sentinel [HTTP import](https://docs.hashicorp.com/sentinel/imports/http) and [policy parameters](https://docs.hashicorp.com/sentinel/language/parameters) that were added in the Sentinel 0.13.0 runtime.

 ## Files